psolymos/academic-website-template/README.md

 The page displays a range slider for filtering publications by year.
 By default all years are displayed.

 There are also check boxes for publication type, authorship and status.
-By default none of the boxes are checked and all the publications are displayed.
-When checkboxes are checked, only a subset where the checked criteria evaluate to true will be displayed within the requested date range.
+By default all of the boxes are checked and all the publications are displayed.
+When checkboxes are unchecked, only a corresponding subset will be displayed within the requested range of years.

 ### Software